-- Full-time A full-time employee shall accrue and earn vacation in accordance with the appropriate vacation schedules shown in paragraph B and C of this Article.
-The accrued vacation leave is strictly proportionate to the regular hours paid in each pay period except that accrual shall continue during an approved unpaid union leave as provided in Article 16, Leaves of Absence, (F) (5) Union Leave. - Part-time An employee working less than 40 hours/week will be eligible for prorated vacation in accordance with paragraphs B and C of this Article. - 2.
-Probationary Newly hired full or part-time employees shall not accrue vacation time during their probationary period; however, upon completion of probation, vacation accrual will be made retroactive to the initial hire date in accordance with 1 and 2 above.
+Full-time - A full-time employee shall accrue and earn vacation in accordance with the appropriate vacation schedules shown in paragraph B and C of this Article.
+The accrued vacation leave is strictly proportionate to the regular hours paid in each pay period except that accrual shall continue during an approved unpaid union leave as provided in Article 16, Leaves of Absence, (F) (5) Union Leave.

+Part-time - An employee working less than 40 hours/week will be eligible for prorated vacation in accordance with paragraphs B and C of this Article.

+2. Probationary - Newly hired full or part-time employees shall not accrue vacation time during their probationary period; however, upon completion of probation, vacation accrual will be made retroactive to the initial hire date in accordance with the above.